Spin up your own Ethereum node

 The default port for the execution client JSON-RPC is

 0.0.0.0.
-This will make it reachable over local and public IP addresses.
+This will make it reachable over local network and public IP addresses.
 In most cases you'll also need to set up port forwarding on your router.

-You should do this with caution as this will let anyone on the internet control your node.
+Approach exposing ports to the internet with caution as this will let anyone on the internet control your node.
 Malicious actors could access your node to bring down your system or steal your funds if you're using your client as a wallet.

 A way around this is to prevent potentially harmful RPC methods from being modifiable.
 For example, with Geth, you can declare modifiable methods with a flag: